lorenzo-stoakes/algoholic/README.md

 Algoholic is a collection of many algorithms in many different languages.

-The idea is for me to have a project in which to practice the design and implementation of algorithms, perhaps others will find it useful.
+My motivation for the project is to have somewhere I can practice the design and implementation of algorithms.

 No claim is made as to the efficiency of the algorithms, and emphasis is put on making the implementation of the algorithms as clear as possible so there is heavy commenting